wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 ![Add microphone permission](/content/blog/make-app-to-phone-call-using-ios-and-flutter/microphone-permission.png)

-You already added the [permission_handler](https://pub.dev/packages/permission_handler) package to the Flutter project.
-Now at the top of the `main.dart` file, you'll need to import the `permission_handler` package as shown in the example below:
+We already added the [permission_handler](https://pub.dev/packages/permission_handler) package to the `Flutter` project.
+Now at the top of the `main.dart` file, we'll need to import the `permission_handler` package as shown in the example below:

 ```dart
 import 'package:permission_handler/permission_handler.dart';
 ```

-To trigger the request for certain permissions, you'll need to add the `requestPermissions()` method within the `_CallWidgetState` class inside the `main.dart` file.
+To trigger the request for certain permissions, we'll need to add the `requestPermissions()` method within the `_CallWidgetState` class inside the `main.dart` file.
 So add this new method inside the class:

 ```dart
 Future<void> requestPermissions() async {